We are staying on Om beach in the town of Gokarna in India.

 Sit down on your towel Liz.
 Everyone’s staring at you.
 And hold your bloody tummy in.
 Nobody likes an angry Mother.

 But I didn’t want to lose sight of the pin-prick figure disappearing slowly out of view up the golden beach.
 The boy.
 The beggar.
 The child who I was put on this earth to save.
 The faster than lightning waif with arms full of goodies.
 My child in need.

 I was feeling self-conscious standing by my towel in the grey swimsuit.

-Whatever possessed me to buy that disgusting piece of swimwear I don’t know.
+Whatever possessed me to buy this disgusting piece of swimwear I didn’t know.
 I think it was in a ‘fill a bag for a dollar’ at the charity shop.
 I made a note to myself to burn it that very night.

 I started wondering what I’d look like in a thong.
 And if I should have chicken Korma for my dinner.

 I saw the French girl lying on her towel next to mine, watching me while she caressed her little brown tummy.
 Fingers swirling.
 She was giggling to her boyfriend who had dreadlocks and a mushroom tattoo on his ankle.

 I think I heard her saying “look at her big pot”, but she might have just been discussing what they were going to indulge in when they got back to their love shack.

 I huffed and self consciously felt my thighs.